Skip to main content

 How do I transition into a flashback smoothly?

-Anchor the present first — a sensory trigger (a smell, a song, an object) gives the reader a reason to slip back, and a clear shift in tense or a small white-space break signals the move without a clunky "she remembered the time when".
+Anchor the present first — a sensory trigger (a smell, a song, an object) gives the reader a reason to slip back, and a clear shift in tense or a small white-space break signals the move without a clunky 'she remembered the time when.'
 Then return to a changed present so the trip mattered.
-The generator hands you a flashback worth that setup: a specific moment and the thing it reveals, so you build the bridge around content that earns it.

 How long should a flashback be?

-As short as it can be while still landing the revelation — often a single vivid beat rather than a whole replayed scene, because every line in the past is a line your present momentum is paused.
-A flashback should pay for itself in understanding.
-The generator pairs each moment with what it recontextualises, so you can keep the scene tight and cut the moment the reveal has done its work.
+As short as it can be while still landing the revelation — often a single vivid beat rather than a whole replayed scene, because every line in the past is time your present momentum is paused.
+Keep it tight and cut the moment the reveal has done its work.

 You might also like